-The response encompasses the decisions and actions taken to deal with the immediate effects of an emergency.
-It is the decisions and actions taken in accordance with the strategic, tactical and operational objectives defined by responders.
-These will include protecting lives, containing and mitigating the impacts of the emergency and creating the conditions for a return to normality.
-The response phase may be relatively short lasting for a matter of hours or days, so rapid implementation of arrangements for collaboration, coordination and communication are vital.
-For the Council the response encompasses the effort to provide shelter for evacuated and displaced residents as well as the disruptive challenges and media interest.
+Response encompasses the decisions and actions taken to deal with the immediate effects of an emergency.
+It is the decisions and actions taken in accordance with the strategic, tactical and operational objectives defined by emergency responders.
+At a high level these will be to protect life, contain and mitigate the impacts of the emergency and create the conditions for a return to normality.
+In many scenarios it is likely to be relatively short and to last for a matter of hours or days - rapid implementation of arrangements for collaboration, co-ordination and communication are, therefore, vital.
+Response encompasses the effort to deal not only with the direct effects of the emergency itself (e.g. fighting fires, rescuing individuals) but also the indirect effects (e.g. disruption, media interest).
+For the council the response often encompasses the effort to provide shelter for evacuated and displaced residents as well as the disruptive challenges and media interest.